home-assistant/home-assistant.io/source/_integrations/matter.markdown

 This will use the Bluetooth connection of your phone to add the device.

 1. Open The Home Assistant app on your phone.
-2. Go to Settings, Devices & Services.
+2. Go to {% my integrations title="**Settings** > **Devices & Services**" %}.
 3. On the **Devices** tab, press the **Add device** button.
 4. Choose **Add Matter device** at the top of the list.
-5. Scan the QR-code of the Matter device with your phone camera or press `More options...` to manually enter the Commission code.
+5. Scan the QR-code of the Matter device with your phone camera or press **More options...** to manually enter the Commission code.
-6. Press the `Add to Home Assistant` button which will start the commissioning process which may take up to a few minutes.
+6. Select the **Add to Home Assistant** button which will start the commissioning process which may take up to a few minutes.
-7. If you're adding a test board or beta device you might get a prompt about an Uncertified Accessory".
-In this dialog press `Add Anyway`.
+7. If you're adding a test board or beta device, you might get a prompt about a "Uncertified Accessory".
+In this dialog, select **Add Anyway**.
-8. Once prompted you can enter a custom Accessory Name, this is just an internal reference and not visible in Home Assistant so you can type whatever you like here.
+8. Once prompted, you can enter a custom **Accessory Name**, this is just an internal reference and not visible in Home Assistant.
+You can type whatever you like here.
-9. Once the process is complete and you pressed the `Done` button, you are redirected to the Device within Home Assistant and its ready for use.
+9. Once the process is complete and you pressed the **Done** button, you are redirected to the device within Home Assistant.
+It is ready for use.

 <lite-youtube videoid="8y79Kq3QfCQ" videotitle="Add Matter device via iOS app in Home Assistant"></lite-youtube>